sonthanhng/SimpleBlog/README.md

 # README

-This is a simple blog with manager post and comment using Ruby On Rails.
+This is a simple blog managing posts and comments (add, delete, edit) using Ruby On Rails.